goatshriek/stumpless/docs/examples/cpp/README.md

 }
 ```

-However, for some (but not all) constants there is a matching constant added
+However, for some (but not all) constants there is a matching constant that puts
-that puts these constants into a namespace:
+these constants into a namespace:

 ```cpp
 // this check still has to use the C #define